Polyfructol/android-gles-template/remote debugging notes.md

 Now that gdb use the local files, the startup time should be reduced dramatically.

 ## Attach gdb at application startup

 Sometimes, it might be necessary to debug right at the beggining of the execution.
+[Link to official doc](https://source.android.com/docs/core/tests/debug/gdb#app-startup).

 First, start the application in a special "Waiting For Debugger" state.
 ```bash